-Walking Miracles Family Foundation believes that no family should not have a financial strain to get their child to their cancer treatments and your donations help bring us closer to the day when every family can be helped in WV to have travel paid for.
+Walking Miracles Family Foundation believes that no family should have a financial strain to get their child to their cancer treatments and your donations help bring us closer to the day when every family can be helped in WV to have travel paid for.

 An aspect of our mission is our belief that the cancer experience can be improved dramatically.